Kazimir Malevich, Suprematist movement founder

 In February 1914, Malevich took part in scandalous “futuristic demonstration”, during which the artists walked on the Kuznetsk bridge with wooden spoons in their buttonholes.

-Malevich invented new direction in art – Suprematism, which was characterized by the rejection of figurative painting.
-All important concepts could be expressed using combinations of simple shapes: square, circle, cross, lines and points.
+By the way, Malevich invented Suprematism, new direction in art, which was characterized by the rejection of figurative painting.
+Important concepts could be expressed using combinations of simple shapes: square, circle, cross, lines and points.

 In 1919 Marc Chagall invited Malevich to Vitebsk to teach in the National Art School.